drycc/workflow/src/installing-workflow/system-requirements.md

 and v1.6.1 have [a bug](https://github.com/kubernetes/kubernetes/pull/44406) that can prevent `git push drycc master` from completing successfully.

+## Components Requirements

+Drycc uses ingress as a routing implementation, so you have to choose an ingress.
+We recommend using [nginx-ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress) or [traefik-ingress](https://github.com/helm/charts/tree/master/stable/traefik), which we have adapted to whitelist and force TLS functions.

+Workflow supports the use of ACME to manage automatic certificates, [cert-manager](https://github.com/helm/charts/tree/master/stable/cert-manager) is also one of the necessary components.

 ## Storage Requirements

 A variety of Drycc Workflow components rely on an object storage system to do their work, including storing application